Jolly-Pirate/hivemind-docker/README.md

 `./run.sh start jussi`

-You can test it with
+You can test it with:

 `./run.sh testjussi`

+You can also test hivemind-communities via jussi with:

+`./run.sh testhivecom`

 ## Checking the logs
 At any time, you can check the logs with: